americanexpress/unify-jdocs/readme.md

    *                                                      If the document is a typed document and the type of the path in the model document does not match
-   *                                                      If the path specified does not point to a leaf node */ void setDouble(String path, double value, String... vargs);
+   *                                                      If the path specified does not point to a leaf node */ void setBigDecimal(String path, BigDecimal value, String... vargs);

   /**
    * Set the specified value in the specified path